 Verification and Validation of Simulation Models: practices and procedures for determining the confidence that can be placed in a simulation model.
 Related publications.

-The Quality of Operational Research Interventions: viewing quality as more than just the validity of the model, but the confidence that is placed in the overall intervention.
+The Quality of Operational Research Interventions: viewing quality as more than just the validity of the model, but the confidence that is placed in the overall project.
 Related publications.

 Modelling Human Decision-Making and Interaction in Simulations: using artificial intelligence methods (rule based systems and neural networks) to represent human-decision makers in a simulation.
 Included in this is the use of a simulation as a gaming environment in which example decisions are built up for training the artificial intelligence systems.
-Collaborative research with Ford Motor Company and Lanner Group, funded by the EPSRC.
-Grant 1 completed September 2002 (details).
-Grant 2 commenced October 2002 (details).
+Collaborative research with Ford Motor Company and Lanner Group, funded by the EPSRC: Grant 1 (details); Grant 2 (details).
 Related publications.

 Research on Analytics

-The book Simulation: The Practice of Model Development and Use (Palgrave) (Robinson, 2014) provides a guide to performing simulation projects.
+The book Simulation: The Practice of Model Development and Use (Palgrave, 2014) provides a guide to performing simulation projects.

-The book Conceptual Modeling for Discrete-Event Simulation (Taylor & Francis) provides a state-of-the-art review of the field.
+The book Conceptual Modeling for Discrete-Event Simulation (Taylor & Francis, 2010) provides a state-of-the-art review of the field.

 Applications from students interested in pursuing a higher degree by research in simulation are welcome.
 This might be in the area of discrete-event simulation, system dynamics, agent-based modelling or a mixture of these approaches.
 Ideal candidates will have a background in business, mathematics/statistics, engineering or computing and have a keen interest in the successful application of simulation to real world problems.
 An emphasis on the practice of simulation is of particular interest.